 set statement is used to set a query option for the duration of the query.
 Query options control how a query executes and returns results.
 They can be Boolean flags (off by default), or have an integer value.
 A query may contain zero, one, or more set statements.
 Set statements affect only the tabular expression statements that trail them in the program order.
 Any two statements must be separated by a semicolon.
 This is rarely use statement.

 set querytrace; Events | take 100

 Thank you for visiting my blog site.
 Hoping you learn more here. please feel free to comment and suggest if there is need to enhance and update. thank you.

-In this article, we learn how to setting up homepage route URL in angular routings.
-I will show you how, just follow the steps clearly. […]
+In this article, We learn how to use Web UI in Azure Kusto Database.
+I will show how to do it, and just follow the […]